92kareeem/AeroGesture/README.md

 ## 🌟 Contributing

 We welcome contributions from the community!
-If you're interested in improving Aero-Gesture, please check out our [contribution guidelines](#).
+If you're interested in improving Aero-Gesture, please let us know.

 ---